 Colloquially speaking, the $O(n)$ loop model is a statistical ensemble of configurations in which $n$ plays the role of a fugacity per loop.
 In addition to this ``nonlocal'' parameter, we need also some ``local'' parameters, controlling in particular the size of the maps and of the loops.
 Precise instances of the model can be defined in various ways.

-The simplest instance is the \emph{$O(n)$ loop model on random triangulations} \cite{GaudinKostov,KOn,KSOn,EKOn}: here we require the underlying map to be a triangulation, possibly with boundaries.
+The simplest instance is the \emph{$O(n)$ loop model on random triangulations} \cite{GaudinKostov,KOn,KSOn,EKOn,EKOn2}: here we require the underlying map to be a triangulation, possibly with boundaries.
 There are two local parameters $g$ and $h$, which are the weights per inner face (triangle) which is, respectively, not visited and visited by a loop.
 The Boltzmann weight attached to a configuration $C$ is thus $w(C)=n^{\mathcal{L}} g^{T_1} h^{T_2}$, with $\mathcal{L}$ the number of loops of $C$, $T_1$ its number of unvisited triangles and $T_2$ its number of visited triangles.

-A slight generalization of this model is the \emph{bending energy model} \cite{BBG12b}, where we incorporate in the Boltzmann weight $w(C)$ an extra factor $\alpha^B$, where $B$ is the number of pairs of successive loop turns in the same direction, see Figure~\ref{fig:curv}.
-Another variant is the $O(n)$ loop model on random quadrangulations considered in \cite{BBG12a} (and its ``rigid'' specialization).
+A slight generalisation of this model is the \emph{bending energy model} \cite{BBG12b}, where we incorporate in the Boltzmann weight $w(C)$ an extra factor $\alpha^B$, where $B$ is the number of pairs of successive loop turns in the same direction, see Figure~\ref{fig:curv}.
+Another variant is the $O(n)$ loop model on random quadrangulations considered in \cite{BBG12a} (and its ``rigid'' specialisation).
 Finally, a fairly general model encompassing all the above, and amenable to a combinatorial decomposition, is described in \cite[Section 2.2]{BBG12b}.